erikdesjardins/webpack-rollup-loader/README.md

   module: {
     rules: [{
       test: /\.js$/,
-      use: ['babel-loader'] // babel-loader, etc. can be applied to .js files as usual }]
+      use: ['babel-loader'] // can be applied to .js files as usual }]
   }
 };